tombenner/ru/README.md

 License
 -------

-Rushed is released under the MIT License.
+Ru is released under the MIT License.
 Please see the MIT-LICENSE file for details.